 The interest rate risk in the banking book carries no Pillar I capital requirements.
-The amount of capital, required for IRRBB under Pillar II, is determined by the Bank quarterly based on the calculation of the potential negative impact on the economic value from a parallel yield curve shift of +/- 200 bps in all currencies.
-The calculated amount as of 31.12.2019 is BGN 26 832 thousand (translating to RWAs of BGN 335 405 thousand), broken down by currency as follows:
+The amount of capital, required for IRRBB under Pillar II, is determined by the Bank quarterly based on the calculation of the potential negative impact on the economic value of equity from a parallel yield curve shift of +/- 200 bps in all currencies.
+The calculated amount as of 31.12.2020 is BGN 72 637 thousand (translating to RWAs of BGN 907 963 thousand under a capital requirement of 8%), broken down by currency as follows: